-Congresswoman Carolyn B. Maloney (NY-12), Vice Chair of the U.S. Congress Joint Economic Committee, issued the following statement after the Bureau of Labor Statistics reported that nonfarm payroll employment grew by 164,000 in July and the unemployment rate was 3.7 percent.
-Average hourly earnings increased 3.2 percent from the prior year.
+Congresswoman Carolyn B. Maloney (NY-12), Vice Chair of the U.S. Congress Joint Economic Committee, issued the following statement after the Bureau of Labor Statistics reported that nonfarm payroll employment grew by 136,000 in September and the unemployment rate was 3.5 percent.
+Average hourly earnings increased 2.9 percent from the prior year.

-“That is why I urge Congress to approve legislation that would require the Bureau of Economic Analysis to report economic growth by income decile and the top 1 percent.
-That would help us measure inequality and implement programs and policies to ensure that everyone in this country can achieve the American dream.”
+“There’s a lot Congress can do to address this type of inequality.
+I urge the Senate to pass legislation already approved in the House that would allow federal workers to care for a child or sick family member without facing financial hardship.
+And it’s important for Congress to approve a bill that would require the Bureau of Economic Analysis to report economic growth by income decile and the top 1 percent.
+That would help us measure inequality and implement programs and policies to ensure that everyone in this country can enjoy the benefits of economic growth.”

 Congresswoman Maloney, author of the Federal Employee Paid Leave Act (H.R.
 1534), introduced the bill as an amendment to the National Defense Authorization Act (NDAA) in June along with Congresswoman Chrissy Houlahan (D-PA) and House Armed Services Committee Chairman Adam Smith (D-WA).
 Congresswoman Maloney also introduced the Measuring Real Income Growth Act (H.R.
 707) this Congress and in the 115th Congress.
 The legislation would require the Bureau of Economic Analysis to publish distributional analyses of gross domestic product.